Hamiltonsjtu/JupyterNotebook/README.md

 # JupyterNotebook
-Markdown the road of learning DeepLearning and practice it
+Markdown the road of learning DeepLearning and practice it.